A few remarks on invariable generation in infinite groups: Abstract

 \section{Abstract}

-A subset $S$ of a group $G$ invariably generates $G$ if $G$ is generated by $\{ s^g(s) | s\in S\} $ for any choice of $g(s)\in G, s\in S$.
-In case $G$ is topological one defines similarly the notion of topological invariable generation.
-A topological group $G$ is said to be \tig~ if it is topologically invariably generated by some subset $S\subseteq G$.
+A subset $S$ of a group $G$ invariably generates $G$ if $G$ is generated by $\{ s^{g(s)} | s\in S\} $ for any choice of $g(s)\in G, s\in S$.
+A topological group $G$ is said to be \ig~ if it is invariably generated by some subset $S\subseteq G$, and \tig~ if it is topologically invariably generated by some subset $S\subseteq G$.
 In this paper we study the problem of (topological) invariable generation for linear groups and for automorphism groups of trees.
-Our main results show that the Lie group $\sltr $ and the automorphism group of a regular tree are \tig~, and that the groups $PSL_m(K) ,m\geq 2$ are not \ig~ for certain countable fields of infinite transcendence degree over the prime field.
+Our main results show that the Lie group $\sltr $ and the automorphism group of a regular tree are \tig, and that the groups $PSL_m(K) ,m\geq 2$ are not \ig~ for countable fields of infinite transcendence degree over a prime field.